TANKER CARRIERS

 Product remaining in the tank after offloading (the heel) represents product loss or disposal cost.
 The heel amount depends on the product viscosity, tank design, and offloading method.
 When it is not documented at the delivery site and billed to the appropriate party, the carrier absorbs a cost that should be accounted for in the load economics.

 Hazmat loads require specific documentation at every stage.
 Incomplete records create compliance exposure and can delay payment when customers require full hazmat documentation with the invoice.
+Shipping papers, placards, and emergency response information have to match the product on every movement, and assembling them after the fact is slow and error-prone.
+Complete files attached at billing time keep both the auditor and the customer satisfied.

 Different products require different insurance coverage levels.
 When a carrier’s insurance does not match the product requirements, the broker or shipper carries uninsured risk.
+Coverage verification belongs at dispatch, not at claim time: confirming limits and endorsements per product class before the load moves, and tracking policy changes between loads so yesterday’s approved carrier is still covered today.

 We document your product roster, wash-out requirements between product types, hazmat documentation needs, and the billing rules for each customer.